open5e/open5e/source/monsters/tome-of-beasts/U/urochar.rst

 **Death Throes.** When a strangling watcher dies, it releases all the fear it consumed in its lifetime in a single, soul-rending wave.
-All creatures within 60 feet of it must succeed on a DC 19 Charisma saving throw or become frightened.
+All creatures within 60 feet of it must succeed on a DC 19 Charisma saving throw or become :ref:`srd:frightened`.
 A frightened creature takes 13 (2d12) psychic damage at the start of each of its turns from the centuries of accumulated dread.
 It can repeat the Charisma saving throw at the end of each of its turns,